Jian-Lu-gis/O-CNN-AS/README.md

 O-CNN with attributes and spatial parameters.
 For a guide to compiling O-CNN, please refer to [O-CNN](https://github.com/microsoft/O-CNN/blob/master/README.md).

+For information about our data handler, please refer to [OctreetreeVoxelizedPointCloud](https://github.com/Jian-Lu-gis/OctreetreeVoxelizedPointCloud).

 We thank the authors of [O-CNN](https://github.com/microsoft/O-CNN) for sharing their reasearchs with the public.